New Jersey to replace stolen food and cash assistance benefits

 DHS has received federal approval to replace benefits stolen since Oct.
 1, 2022, but recipients must apply to receive the refunds within 60 days.

-The U.S. Congress passed a law in late December 2022 allowing states to use federal funds to replace SNAP benefits stolen electronically between October 1, 2022 and September 30, 2024, according to DHS.
+Congress passed a law in late December allowing states to use federal funds to replace Supplemental Nutrition Assistance Program benefits stolen electronically between Oct.
+1, 2022, and Sept.
+30, 2024, according to DHS.

 The new law was in response to increased reports of such crimes.